 “Data Subject” means an individual to whom the Data (or relevant part of the Data) relates.

 “Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-“Data Protection Legislation” shall mean all applicable laws relating to data protection, the processing of personal data and privacy, including: The Data Protection Act 1998.
-The General Data Protection Regulation (EU) 2016/679 from 25th May 2018 when it comes into force; the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications); and any legislation that, in respect of the United Kingdom, replaces such legislation as a consequence of the United Kingdom leaving the European Union; and any other applicable legislation and regulations in any other country and any modification or re-enactment of such legislation or regulations from time to time.
+“Data Protection Legislation” shall mean all applicable laws relating to data protection, the processing of personal data and privacy, including: The Danish Data Protection Act 2018.
+The General Data Protection Regulation (EU) 2016/679 from 25th May 2018 including the Commission Implementation Decision of 10th July 2023; the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications); and any legislation that, in respect of the United Kingdom, replaces such legislation as a consequence of the United Kingdom leaving the European Union; the California Consumer Privacy Act, CCPA (Assembly Bill No. 375); and any other applicable legislation and regulations in any other country and any modification or reenactment of such legislation or regulations from time to time.